After Short-Lived Tenure, Uber President Quits Amid Company Turmoil

 Jones joins a list of recent top executives to leave the company.
 Engineering executive Amit Singhal was asked to resign after failing to disclose a sexual harassment claim from his previous job at Google.
 This month, Uber's vice president of product and growth Ed Baker stepped down, in addition to security researcher Charlie Miller's departure.

-Last month, Uber employees spoke with CNNTech about the company's culture and work-life balance — or lack thereof.
+Last month, Uber employees spoke with CNNTech about the company's "grueling" work pace and work-life balance — or lack thereof.

 "If you're going to leave, people do so within the first year because the pace isn't what they expected or what they're used to," said Neal Narayani, Uber's head of people analytics.